FBS and Siifa hand Afronitaaa a running start in music with incoming single ‘Odogwu’ – Full Details HERE!

 They were like let’s just go to the studio and try and do something.
 I put something together, they looked at it and asked me to do it this way and I went to sing…it came out nice.”

-‘Odogwu’ was made possible by McNeil Records.
+‘Odogwu’ was made possible by McNell Musik Record Label.
 The song will be the first release from FBS and Nigerian artist, Siifa on the label after signing.

 It is poised to pave the way for much bigger hits in the long run, putting the names of the two acts on the lips of music lovers this year.
 Get ready to be amazed!